AnuradhaBandarla/phrasee/README.md

 ie: you want to hit node_modules from .bin folder and open the cypress tool all the executable .exe files of cypress are located in .bin folder of node_modules Please make sure to add node_modules to the gitignore file while creating a git repository to avoid duplication for every commit
+6. **Re-usable commands:** A great place to define or overwrite commands is in your cypress/support/commands.js file

 # phrasee-Test-Rep